tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 *** Someday Maybe ***
 TBD: Clean up non-door 'go' method in dc3_classes Room class (avoid code reuse)
+TBD: Figure out a way in web browser to show all adventure text in scrolling window

 *** How to Add Objects ***